 Most of us are familiar with the story of the Titanic—a cautionary tale of miscommunication which led to the largest loss of life aboard a non-wartime vessel in modern times.
-Ignored iceberg warnings, messages from fellow ships left unsent to the bridge, and a pair of missing binoculars were some of the events in a series of miscommunications—or lack of communication—that contributed to the tragedy.
+Ignored iceberg warnings, messages from fellow ships left unsent to the bridge, and a pair of missing binoculars were only some of the events in a series of miscommunications that contributed to the tragedy.
 Undeniably, this lack of communication was a core theme of the tragic story.

-When coaching leaders from multiple layers of the same organization, we often hear the same theme from different perspectives: “My employees don’t give me the right information” or “my leader doesn’t listen.”
-Obviously, these complaints point to a common theme: a breakdown in communication.
+When coaching multiple layers within the same organization, we often hear the same story from different perspectives: “My employees don’t give me the right information” or “My manager doesn’t listen.”
+Obviously, these complaints point to a common theme—a breakdown in communication.

 What is employee voice and why is it so important?

-Too often, organizational leaders are unaware of the ways that they could improve their employees’ ability to speak up—which has real consequences, as employee voice is a main contributor to employee engagement.
+Too often, organizational leaders are unaware of the ways that they could improve the employee experience—including their ability to speak up, be heard, and influence—which has real consequences, as employee voice is a main contributor to productivity, innovation, and workplace engagement.

-How can a leader foster employee voice?
+How can organizations foster employee voice?

 Employee voice: encouraging, structuring, and preserving trust

-Fostering employee voice has been shown to yield clear benefits for individuals and the organizations they work with.
-Managing it is not easy since some degree of friction is bound to emerge.
-Ultimately, it’s up to the leaders to encourage individuals to come forward with their views—dissension included—using channels and guidelines that preserve respect, keep relationships intact, ensure comments are constructive, and protect the interests and feelings of those involved – both employees and their managers.
+Ultimately, open communication starts at the senior leadership level, and it’s up to each of them to encourage individuals to come forward with their views—dissension included—using channels and guidelines that preserve mutual respect, keep relationships intact, ensure comments are constructive, and protect the interests and feelings of those involved.

 Recommended for you: